slawoo/DrugBankScraper/README.md

 #### Data directory

 You can specify where the scripts will store intermediate data (HTML files, JSON files).
-You can set this location via data_dir in [config] section of 'config.ini' file.
+This location needs to be set via data_dir in [config] section of 'config.ini' file.
 By default, it is the current working directory.

 #### DB connection/credentials